Treorchy railway station

 Treorchy railway station is a railway station serving the town of Treorchy and village of Cwmparc in Rhondda Cynon Taf, Wales.
-It is located on the Rhondda Line.
+It is located on the Rhondda Line, between Ynyswen and Ton Pentre, 22 mi 2 chain from Cardiff Docks (Bute Town).

 History

 The first station in the town opened as Treorky on 27 September 1869 by the Taff Vale Railway, though the line had existed since 1849.
-It moved to its current site in 1884, and was renamed to Treorchy in 1904.
+It moved to its current site in 1884, and was renamed to Treorchy in either 1892 or 1904.
 It was subsequently taken over by the Great Western Railway as part of the Railways Act 1921.
-In 1948, it became part of British Railways Western Region.
 The line through the station was reduced to single track on 6 January 1972.